 Award-winning journalist, speaker, author, and philanthropist Soledad O’Brien will be the speaker for the University Housing Services Latino Cultural Dinner at Illinois State University at 5 p.m.
 Monday, November 4, in the Brown Ballroom of the Bone Student Center.

-Tickets will be available online from September 20–October 28 or until sold out.
-Meal plan holders may use a meal swipe to make a reservation in exchange for one meal.
-Tickets will go on sale September 20 at the University Housing website.
+Tickets will be available online until October 28 or until sold out.
+Tickets are $20, or university meal plan holders may use a meal swipe to make a reservation in exchange for one meal.
+Tickets are available on the University Housing Services website.

 As the host of the Sunday morning syndicated political show, “Matter of Fact with Soledad O’Brien,” she has established herself as one of the most recognized names in broadcasting by telling the stories behind the most important issues, people and events of the day.
 A champion of diversity, she gives voice to the underserved and disenfranchised through her Emmy-winning reporting and acclaimed documentary series, Black in America and Latino in America.
 While a contributing editor, reporting in-depth news magazine pieces for PBS NewsHour, she was a correspondent for “HBO Real Sports with Bryant Gumbel.
 A prominent philanthropist, O’Brien is the founder of PowHERful, a foundation that mentors and funds college tuition and expenses for young women.